impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 bash-3.2$
 ```

 Here we see the same behavior happening (root is set to its previous value, minus the final `/` and everything after it).
-But when there’s nothing left to shave off (i.e. we’re already as high as we can go in the directory structure), we have to exit out of the while loop, or else we’ll be stuck in an infinite loop.
-I think we can therefore conclude that this is the intent of the condition in the `while` loop- to exit out when we’re already as high as we can go (i.e. when we’ve shaved off the last of the “forward-slash plus text” blocks and now have an empty string).
+But when there's nothing left to shave off (i.e. we're already as high as we can go in the directory structure), we have to exit out of the while loop, or else we'll be stuck in an infinite loop.
+I think we can therefore conclude that this is the intent of the condition in the `while` loop- to exit out when we're already as high as we can go (i.e. when we've shaved off the last of the “forward-slash plus text” blocks and now have an empty string).

-So even though I can’t explicitly state what each character in the above regex does, we were still able to deduce its overall meaning, which is valuable in itself.
+So even though I can't explicitly state what each character in the above regex does, we were still able to deduce its overall meaning, which is valuable in itself.

 Next block of code: